johnjasa/new_greenheart/_sources/features_not_currently_implemented.md

 # Features not currently implemented

-There are many features that are not currently implemented in new GreenHEART that are necessary for current or future projects.
+There are many features that are not currently implemented in ODIES that are necessary for current or future projects.
-These will become issues on the GreenHEART GitHub repo.
+These will become issues on the ODIES GitHub repo.
 We are listing them here:

 - splitting out HOPP into individual systems, including dispatch